 The Cocoweb Armbar Combo is a mid to high-security, mid-size U-Lock with 14 mm of steel covered with PVC coating.
 A 5' braided steel cable accompanies the U-Lock.
 It retails at $29 and ships with a plastic mounting bracket and two keys.

-Reviewer Ross Robinson cruising the streets of Reno's Midtown neighborhood with the Cocoweb Armbar Combo in tow.
+Reviewer Ross Robinson cruising the streets of Reno's Midtown neighborhood.

 The Armbar Combo doesn't have a security rating from reputable agencies like Sold Secure or ART, which the other U-Locks and chain locks in this review have.
 The steel shackle is a respectable 14 mm, while the Kryptonite Kryptolok and OnGuard Bulldog DT locks are thinner, measuring 13 mm.
 For its price, the security is great.
 It comes with a 5-foot cable of braided steel, which allows you to lock your second wheel and saddle (as long as the cable fits through the saddle stays) without removing them.
 However, our tests confirm that cables are snipped in seconds, which only protects from unprepared, opportunist thieves.